msamp23/vscode-makefile-term-upgrade/README.md

 # vscode-makefile-term

-This extension allows you to run a `Makefile` TARGET from within the editor by clicking right above the TARGET name.
+This extension allows you to run a `Makefile` TARGET from within the editor by clicking above the TARGET.
 It will execute the following command in the terminal

 ```bash
 cd ${makefileDir}; make -f ${filename} ${target}
 ```

 * `makefileDir` - the directory of the Makefile that is being edited
+* `filename` - file where you clicked the TARGET
 * `target`  - the text found using the following logic:
   *  any line starting with an alphabetic string followed by a colon and not including `=`